hashicorp/terraform-provider-aws/website/docs/r/redshift_cluster.html.markdown

 For more detailed documentation about each argument, refer to the [AWS official documentation](http://docs.aws.amazon.com/cli/latest/reference/redshift/index.html#cli-aws-redshift).

-The following arguments are supported:
+This argument supports the following arguments:

 * `cluster_identifier` - (Required) The Cluster Identifier.
 Must be a lower case string.
 * `database_name` - (Optional) The name of the first database to be created when the cluster is created.